BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 _P(MyWindow.Label)
 ```

-will print "My ImGui Window" since "Label" is an element our new object.
+will print "My ImGui Window" since "Label" is a component our new object.

-> If printing an object element ever throws an error it might be missing, if that happens, check with a dump if its even on your object!
+> If printing an object component ever throws an error it might be missing, if that happens, check with a dump if its even on your object!
 {.is-danger}